loretoparisi/audionamix.js/README.md

   voice_activity: null }
 ```

-Start the separation process for the file `id` obtained above and the separataion `id` of the previous json response
+Start the separation process for the file `id` obtained above and the configuration `id` of the previous json response

 ```
 $ node separation.js 316517 334785